-- 1.5 The McDonald's brand is globally recognised and, in the UK, the Company trades from over 1,200 restaurants and has a workforce of approximately 97,000 people.
+- 1.9 The McDonald's brand is globally recognised and, in the UK, the Company trades from over 1,200 restaurants and has a workforce of approximately 97,000 people.
 Over 69% of restaurants are operated as local businesses by franchisees.
-The restaurants are either located in high streets or town centres; on retail parks (whether in standalone units or in food courts); and standalone 'roadside locations'. - 1.6 McDonald's has been trading in the UK since 1974.
-Expansion of the portfolio was rapid during the 1980's and 90's in particular and McDonald's is now represented in most major cities and towns in all of their differing formats. - 1.7 The Company has recently been undertaking a thorough review of its portfolio of restaurants and is seeking to increase its representation in certain key locations.
+The restaurants are either located in high streets or town centres; on retail parks (whether in standalone units or in food courts); and standalone 'roadside locations'. - 1.10 McDonald's has been trading in the UK since 1974.
+Expansion of the portfolio was rapid during the 1980's and 90's in particular and McDonald's is now represented in most major cities and towns in all of their differing formats. - 1.11 The Company has recently been undertaking a thorough review of its portfolio of restaurants and is seeking to increase its representation in certain key locations.
 At the same time, McDonald's has implemented a major brand refresh, both in terms of its product range and the design and fit-out of its restaurants.
-This application forms part of that overall strategy.

-1.8 In this case, the application is for a freestanding McDonald's restaurant.
-The proposal, which is for both the sale of food and drink for consumption on the premises and off the premises, is a mix of classes A3 and A5 of the Use Classes Order.
+This application forms part of that overall strategy. - 1.12 In this case, the application is for a freestanding McDonald's restaurant.
+The proposal, which is for both the sale of food and drink for consumption on the premises and off the premises, is a mix of classes A3 and A5 of the Use Classes Order. - 1.13 This planning application is exempt from a planning application fee as it falls within the following fee exemption: "development of the same character or description on the same site by the same applicant within 12 months of making the earlier application if withdrawn or the date of decision if granted or refused (including signs only if withdrawn or refused) and NOT a duplicate application made by the same applicant with 28 days." - 1.14 The following documents are submitted with this planning application: - Application forms and certificates; - Detailed drawings illustrating the proposal; - A Design and Access Statement; - Transport Assessment;

-- 1.9 The following documents are submitted with this planning application: - Application forms and certificates; - Detailed drawings illustrating the proposal; - The requisite planning application fee; - A Design and Access Statement; - A Lux Plot; and - A Noise Assessment - 1.10 The remainder of this statement is structured as follows: - 1.11 In Section 2 we describe the proposed development, the site and the character of the area. - 1.12 In Section 3 we set out the McDonald's' operational details in terms of its use class; trading formats; staffing levels; normal hours of operation and servicing; other operational requirements and the extent to which McDonald's may be able to be flexible in the operation of its standard business model. - 1.13 In Section 4 we consider McDonald's approach to environmental sustainability including reference to its Corporate Social Responsibility statement, materials sourcing and approach to renewable energy. - 1.14 In Section 5 we consider McDonald's approach to employment and training and their involvement in the community. - 1.15 In Section 6 we consider any planning policy relevant to the application whether that arises from: - National planning policy /planning policy statements; - The development plan; - Supplementary planning documents and other relevant guidance.

-1.16 Having identified relevant planning policy, in Section 7 we go on to assess how the application performs against policy.

-1.17 Our conclusions are set out in Section 8.
+- An Air Quality Assessment - Heritage Statement; and - A Noise Assessment - 1.15 The remainder of this statement is structured as follows: - 1.16 In Section 2 we describe the proposed development, the site and the character of the area. - 1.17 In Section 3 we set out the McDonald's' operational details in terms of its use class; trading formats; staffing levels; normal hours of operation and servicing; other operational requirements and the extent to which McDonald's may be able to be flexible in the operation of its standard business model. - 1.18 In Section 4 we consider McDonald's approach to environmental sustainability including reference to its Corporate Social Responsibility statement, materials sourcing and approach to renewable energy. - 1.19 In Section 5 we consider McDonald's approach to employment and training and their involvement in the community. - 1.20 In Section 6 we consider any planning policy relevant to the application whether that arises from: - National planning policy /planning policy statements; - The development plan; - Supplementary planning documents and other relevant guidance. - 1.21 Having identified relevant planning policy, in Section 7 we go on to assess how the application performs against policy. - 1.22 Our conclusions are set out in Section 8.